-Sarah Robayo Sheridan has been appointed curator of exhibitions at The Power Plant, Canada’s leading noncollecting contemporary art gallery in her hometown of Toronto.
-(The position takes effect late 2013.)
+Sarah Robayo Sheridan is curator of exhibitions at The Power Plant, Canada’s leading noncollecting contemporary art gallery in her hometown of Toronto.

-Since 2008, Sheridan has worked as director of exhibitions and publications at Mercer Union, a recognized center for contemporary art in Toronto, where she has subsequently curated numerous well-received presentations and exhibitions by artists including Pierre Leguillon (2012), Aleksandra Mir (2011), and Sol LeWitt (2010).
+From 2008 to 2013, Sheridan worked as director of exhibitions and publications at Mercer Union, a recognized center for contemporary art in Toronto, where she has subsequently curated numerous well-received presentations and exhibitions by artists including Pierre Leguillon (2012), Aleksandra Mir (2011), and Sol LeWitt (2010).

 Sheridan was nominated for the Young Curators Invitational, Fondation d'entreprise Ricard, Paris (2009); served as one of the commissioning curators for the annual Scotiabank Nuit Blanche exhibition in Toronto (2010); was a visiting curator at the Banff Centre for the Arts, Banff, Alberta (2011); and participated as a juror for the Philadelphia Exhibitions Initiative (2012).